ReVoice

 The wind system is the lifeblood of the organ, supplying air to the pipes and allowing the instrument to produce sound.
 Over time, leaks and deterioration in the wind system can compromise the organ’s performance.

-• Repairing bellows and wind chests: The bellows, which provide the air pressure needed to sound the pipes, are often subject to wear and can develop leaks.
-These will be repaired or replaced as needed.
+Repairing bellows and wind chests: The bellows, which provide the air pressure needed to sound the pipes, are often subject to wear and can develop leaks.
+Wind chests will be releathered.

 Reassembly and Tuning